History of Microsoft: 1985–1994: Windows and Office

 Ireland became home to one of Microsoft's international production facilities in 1985, and on November 20 Microsoft released its first retail version of Microsoft Windows (Windows 1.0), originally a graphical extension for its MS-DOS operating system.
 In August, Microsoft and IBM partnered in the development of a different operating system called OS/2.
 OS/2 was marketed in connection with a new hardware design proprietary to IBM, the PS/2.
 In 1985 Microsoft began selling directly to corporate customers.

 By then Forrester Research considered Microsoft, Ashton-Tate, Lotus Development, and Borland the "Big Four" of personal computer software.
 Softletter estimated that in 1986 the "Big Three" of Lotus (9%), Microsoft (8%, more than $250 million), and Ashton-Tate (6%) together had 23% of total revenue of the top 100 microcomputer software companies.
 Of the 15 million Americans who used a personal computer in their job, more than 90% used MS-DOS.
 A 1987 Computerworld survey gave Microsoft the highest average grade of the Big Three: A− for technology, corporate management, and marketing, B for product support, and B− for customer relations.
 Customers said that Microsoft released products late, but they were of good quality and (unlike Lotus and Ashton-Tate) upgraded often, technical support was mediocre but free, Gates and Shirley were skilled executives and the company had good partner relations, and Microsoft generally listened to customers.

 Cytation in January 1986 became Microsoft's first acquisition, forming the company's CD-ROM division.
 On February 16, 1986, Microsoft relocated their headquarters to a corporate office campus in Redmond, Washington.
-Around one month later, on March 13, the company went public with an initial public offering (IPO), raising US$61 million at US$21.00 per share at its opening on the fully electronic Nasdaq stock exchange.
+Around one month later, on March 13, the company went public with an initial public offering (IPO), raising US$61 million at US $21.00 ($ in 2024 dollars) per share at its opening on the fully electronic Nasdaq stock exchange.
 By the end of the trading day, the price had risen to US$28.00.
 In 1987, Microsoft eventually released their first version of OS/2 to OEMs.
 By then the company was the world's largest producer of software for personal computers—ahead of former leader Lotus—and published the three most-popular Macintosh business applications.
 In July 1987 Microsoft purchased Forethought, the developer of PowerPoint.
 It was the company's first major acquisition, and gave Microsoft a Silicon Valley base.
 The company had run out of local employees to hire; more than 90% of the company's developers came from outside Seattle.